aquamatt/vimrc/README.rst

 My vimrc
 ========

 `~/vim` directory contents with my plugins and config.
-Will not always install cleanly - you may still need to build things like command-T on each install (that also has a Ruby dependency).

 Some notes and references
 -------------------------